OBJECTIVE

 Ask students to guide you through the phases of the moon.
 As they explain each phase, draw an image of that moon and the phase on the board, in quadrants.

-Invite students to share what they know about other things the moon might affect: tides, moods, sleep, energy, etc. Ask if a student can explain why there are tides (if not, you can explain.)
-Then explain that the moon affects everything around us, including the plants in our garden.
+Invite students to share what they know about other things the moon might affect: tides, moods, sleep, energy, etc. Then explain that the moon affects everything around us, including the plants in our garden.
 In the same way the full moon creates high tides, it also brings water closer to the surface of the soil!
 How can that affect plants?
 More water for plants to germinate, and more water for plants to grow!

 So, a long time ago when scientists discovered the effects of the moon, they began creating moon calendars, which help us know what types of things we should do during the different phases of the moon.
 Today, we are going to create our own moon calendars to help us know what to do in the garden during the different phases of the moon!